 Before the 90s, there were many student construction brigades at MEPhI.
-The students went to Kamchatka, Krasnoyarsk, Yakutia, Siberia, Veshnyaki, and other places to participate in various projects including the construction of houses, schools, churches, sports complexes, railways, warehouses, and vegetable stores.
+The students went to Kamchatka, Krasnoyarsk, Yakutia, Siberia, Veshnyaki, and other places to participate in the construction of houses, schools, churches, sports complexes, railways, warehouses, and vegetable stores.
 The movement disappeared with the dissolution of the Soviet Union.

 Plasterers and Painters Program